-Employers regard soft skills as a key criteria when hiring and retaining employees.
+Employers regard soft skills as key criteria when hiring and retaining employees.
 Students learn critical skills essential to work place success.
 This class prepares students to be work ready.
-HDFS majors only.
-Pre: instructor consent for non-majors.

 (1 3-hr Lab) Test design, computer use, data analysis.
 FDM, HDFS, or TPSS majors only.
 Co-requisite: 380.